 - Always use sealing bags intended for chemotherapy PPE disposal to discard gloves and related supplies.

 - Make sure healthcare workers clean up a cancer patient’s body fluid spills immediately.

 - Clearly label yellow chemotherapy PPE disposal bags and containers to ensure they are discarded correctly.

 Choose SUNLINE Supply’s Nitrile Gloves for Cancer Patients and Healthcare Staff

 SUNLINE Supply is your source for the highest-rated PPE products.
-We are an FDA-certified company that provides supplies meeting chemotherapy glove standards in bulk.
+We are a company that provides supplies meeting chemotherapy glove standards in bulk.
 You can feel confident about your safety around chemotherapy drugs when you start shopping with SUNLINE Supply.
 Contact us today!